TravelModellingGroup/Documentation/tmg-documentation/1.6/gtamodel/model_design/auto_ownership.md

 number of vehicles for household in Toronto), a GOL model (instead of a simple ordered logit model) is used by parameterizing the thresholds to include spatial dummy variables.
 This way the estimated threshold parameters vary by the location.
 After a descriptive analysis, we determined four cluster to allow thresholds to vary by including a dummy variables for each in the model.
-The clusters are: inner are of Toronto, suburbs of Toronto, district in 905 region, and Hamilton.
+The clusters are: inner of Toronto, suburbs of Toronto, district in 905 region, and Hamilton.

 Vehicle ownership categories considered are: 0,1,2,3,4+ vehicles in the household.